fuzzylogicxx/fuzzylogic/posts/images-the-big-picture.md

 However I still occasionally encounter use cases for displaying a relatively narrow image _as-is_.

 Sticking with the above book image example, given its aspect ratio you probably wouldn’t want it to be full-column-width on anything other than the narrowest screens simply because of how tall it could become at the expense of the reading experience.
 You might also be loading your images from a third party bookshop with which you have an affiliate scheme, and therefore have little control over file size and other factors influencing performance and responsive behaviour.
 As such you might do well to just keep it simple by loading a sensibly-sized thumbnail.

+See also [this figure illustrating a simple database schema](https://railstutorial.org/book/toy_app#sec-modeling_demo_microposts) on the _Ruby on Rails Tutorial_ website.
+On wide viewports, the author’s preference is to simply display the image at its natural, small size and centre it, rather than blowing it up unnecessarily.

 In summary, there remain times when you might need a narrow, fixed-size image.